-The surface treatment was not good, there were parts where the joints were outstanding during silver painting.
+The surface treatment was not good, there were parts where the joints were outstanding during silver paint.
 I corrected it with putty only the most visible.
-Even with a slight scratch, it will be troublesome to emerge after silver painting.
+Even with a slight scratch, it will be troublesome to emerge after silver paint.

 The nickname of the F-86F in the JASDF is Kyokko (light of the morning sun).
 It was active from 1955 to 1982.
 The Japan Air Self Defense Force was established in 1954, it is the main fighter aircraft of the time of foundation.

 The maximum speed is 1,105 km/h.
 Sonic speed Mach 1 is 340m per second, 1,225km/h, so it is not yet a supersonic fighter.
 It is not an absolute figure because the sound speed changes with the air temperature and atmospheric pressure in the sky.